 دبائیں اور آپ کا ڈوپلیکیٹ بل چھاپ ( پرنٹ ہو) جائے گا۔ CTRL + P اس کے بعد کی بورڈ سے صرف

-How To Take Print of IESCO (WAPDA) Duplicate Bill Online August 2020:
+How To Take Print of WAPDA IESCO Duplicate Bill Online November 2020:

 1- Carefully Enter your “Reference No” without any space or gap from the old bill.

-2- To avoid any mistake check “Reference No” again before pressing the blue colour “Generate” button.
+2- To avoid any mistake check “Reference No” again before pressing the blue color “Generate” button.

 3- If you have not entered incorrect “Reference No”, then the latest bill will not appear in PDF form.